tokenring-ai/telegram/README.md

 - **Timeout**: Sends "Agent timed out after {time} seconds." when agents exceed max runtime
 - **No Response**: Sends "No response received from agent." when no output is generated
 - **Group Not Found**: Throws error when referencing non-existent group configuration
+- **DM Not Enabled**: Sends "DMs are not enabled for this bot." when dmAgentType is not configured

 ### Service-Level Errors